zulip/zulip/help/code-blocks.md

 1. _(optional)_ Select the text you want to format.

 1. Click the **Code** (<i class="zulip-icon zulip-icon-code"></i>) icon at the bottom of the compose box to insert code formatting.

-The appropriate inline or block formatting will be applied automatically depending on whether you selected a whole line, part of a line, or multiple lines.
+1. _(optional)_ To enable syntax highlighting in a code bock, start typing the name of the desired programming language directly after the initial ` ``` `.
+   Select the language from the auto-complete suggestions.

 !!! tip ""